sepehrtabaee/task-nexus-dash/README.md

 The dashboard is built to run unattended 24/7 on a small screen with no keyboard or mouse input from a regular user.

 The layout fills the viewport exactly with `overflow: hidden` on `html`, `body`, and `#root` — nothing can scroll out of frame.
 The color palette is high contrast dark so it's readable at arm's length.
-Lists and tasks poll the API every 15 seconds with a live timestamp in the header.
+Lists and tasks update in real time via Supabase's `postgres_changes` channel, with a "last data refresh" timestamp in the header so you can confirm the connection is healthy at a glance.
 A concise mode (`C` key) filters the task list to only incomplete tasks and those completed today, and the entire UI is keyboard-navigable for use with a remote or keypad.

-### Why polling instead of WebSockets
+### Why Supabase realtime (and not polling)

-Tasks change when someone messages the Telegram bot — not in milliseconds.
-A 15-second lag is invisible on a wall display, so the complexity of WebSockets isn't justified here.
-Plain `GET` requests are easier to debug, recover automatically from network blips without any reconnection logic, and add zero standing overhead on constrained Pi hardware.
+The dashboard originally polled the REST backend every 15 seconds.
+That worked, but tasks created from Telegram took up to 15s to appear — noticeable on a wall display you're standing in front of — and produced constant network chatter even when nothing was happening.

+Switching to Supabase realtime (a single WebSocket subscribed to `postgres_changes` on `taskmanager_lists` and `taskmanager_tasks`, scoped by RLS to the signed-in user) gets us instant updates with effectively zero standing overhead, and the reconnect logic is handled by `@supabase/supabase-js`.
+Per-list incomplete-task counts are maintained incrementally from the event stream rather than re-queried, so a task toggle is one round-trip end-to-end.
+See [src/App.jsx](src/App.jsx) for the channel setup.

 ### Keyboard shortcuts